-The George W. Bush Administration negated previous U.S. policy when it recognized FYROM as the "Republic of Macedonia" on November 4, 2004.
-The policy change was not in the best interest of the United States.
-In fact, it has harmed U.S. interests in the Balkans.
-The decision ignored historical truths recognized by the United States for decades.
+States for decades.
 It was a disrespectful act toward Greece which is a staunch NATO ally.
 It made FYROM more obstinate in its will to negotiate a new name and emboldened its desire to continue its provocative propaganda against Greece.
 Furthermore, Greece is the paragon of stability in the Balkans.
 It has no territorial claims against any of its neighbors.
-Moreover, in 2012, Greece was the biggest source of foreign investment in FYROM at 12.3 million euros.14
+Moreover, according to the IMF, Greece is third among countries as a source of foreign direct investment in FYROM.